 AMERICAN KENPO - the Kenpo Patch

 The emblem was used by the KKAA from 1960 to 1964 when Ed Parker resigned from that organization to head the newly formed International Kenpo Karate Association (IKKA).
 While Ed loved the design of the KKAA patch, he openly expressed bitterness over the 1961 "defection" when all of his black belts and many of his top students, including Dick Tercell, left him to train with Kung Fu master Jimmy Wing Woo.Tercell died in 1962 while unsuccessfully practicing a kung fu technique in which he hanged himself.
 His death was ruled a suicide.
+Shortly after his death, his parents assigned the rights to the Kenpo Patch to me, and I have allowed it to be used by anyone in Kenpo.

 After the "Parker Patch" was designed, Ed continued experimenting with designs for a new emblem.
 He was not satisfied with the Tercell emblem because it was not his own design.
 He also wanted a patch that would make a complete break from the past.In late 1963 that the concept of the International Kenpo Karate Association began to take serious form, and Ed began designing a new patch, one with a flame in the center of a horizontal elliptical oval.
 But the new emblem was not well received, and Mills Crenshaw used his considerable influence on Ed to keep the original KKAA emblem for the IKKA.